kirame09/sparkpost-api-documentation/services/subaccounts.md

 * [Transmissions](transmissions.html)
 * [Tracking Domains](tracking-domains.html)

+**Please note that all subaccount-level transmissions must use inline recipients and content.
+Recipient lists and stored templates do not support subaccounts.**

 ### Terminology
 * Master Account - This refers to a Service Provider and their data
 * Subaccounts - This refers to a Service Provider's customer(s), and that customer's data